-It starts with the mirror test
+Loving your body starts with the mirror test

 Let’s be honest with ourselves, we are our own worst critics and many of us can't resist pointing out our flaws.
-How many times have we been in front of the mirror examining our insecurities?
+How many times have we been in front of the mirror, examining our insecurities?
 Those couple of stretch marks, our cellulite, our bulky behinds, those saggy boobs or those wrinkle on our foreheads.
-It’s not difficult to do, we either attempt to hide these imperfections, usually quite skilfully, and try to forget about them all until the next time we’re in front of a mirror, or we think about it again and again to the point that a slight imperfection becomes an obsession.
+It’s not difficult to do, we either attempt to hide these imperfections, usually quite skillfully, and try to forget about them all until the next time we’re in front of a mirror, or we think about it again and again to the point that a slight imperfection becomes an obsession.

 Be kinder to yourself

 Imperfections can have a real negative impact on our life.
 Yes, thinking positively about your body isn’t that easy for everyone.
-Having a bad self-image can cause psychological and physical damage which leads to a whole list of issues, including loss of self-confidence, an unhealthy shyness, a permanent feeling of worthlessness, anorexia, depression, addiction… The list of bad things we can inflict on ourselves is long and a tad demoralising.
-So, the time has come to drop down your weapons and make peace with yourself!
+Having a bad self-image can cause psychological and physical damage which leads to a whole list of issues, including loss of self-confidence, an unhealthy shyness, a permanent feeling of worthlessness, anorexia, depression, addiction… The list of bad things we can inflict on ourselves is long and a tad demoralizing.
+So, the time has come to drop your weapons and make peace with yourself!

 >>> Discover why going topless feels so good.